 Factors influencing food security

 The World Food Programme asserts there is currently enough food in the world to keep every one of its inhabitants healthy and active – the problem is access.
 Infrastructure, trade and economic conditions, then, are the culprits of food insecurity.
+There are 795 million people in the world that are undernourished, meaning one in nine people aren’t getting enough food to be healthy and live an active lifestyle.
 Many organizations seek to address these factors.

-According to the Food and Agriculture Organization of the United Nations, food production must double by 2050 in order to feed the global population at that time.
+According to the FOA, the world will need to produce 70 percent more food to feed an additional 2.3 billion people by the year 2050.
 However, crop yield growth rates are declining, seed technology is reaching its limits and agricultural improvements are slowing.
 The bulk of population growth is expected to occur in less developed countries, to boot, where access to the benefits of advanced agricultural technology is even more limited.

 Growing strain on resources due to population growth is also a factor in food security, particularly in making food available that fits the changing diets of those in developing countries.
 Rising incomes in some markets are creating an overall improvement in diets, but the addition of more grain and protein puts strain on agriculture.
 For example, 21 kilograms of grain are necessary to get 1 kilogram of lamb meat, and the ratio is not much more favorable for other non-poultry meats.